Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Discussion

-See Fig.~\ref{fig:nrtv}, we are surprised to find that the performance of our model on the NarrativeQA test set is greatly improved compared with prior works.
-Given the fact that this dataset has an extremely long average input length (>100K) and short average output length (<10), we believe that the large improvement in performance is due to our method's ability to filter out a tremendous of task-irrelevant information, which allows the decoding blocks to fuse information more efficiently.
+\paragraph{Main Result Anaylses} Table~\ref{tab:long} and \ref{tab:long-1} report results over four long-document test sets.
+We note that casting the backbone BART$_\text{base}$ into our SimCAS can significantly improve the model performance, and increasing the size of the model can further improve performance.
+Our approach outperforms baseline on several metrics and achieves new state-of-the-art performance on the PubMed test set.
+In Table~\ref{tab:multi-document}, the results of multi-document summarization tasks have a similar trend.
+Apart from PRIMERA, which customizes a pre-training objective for multi-document summarization, our method significantly outperforms previous results.
+See Figure~\ref{fig:nrtv}, we observe a substantial improvement in the performance of our model on the NarrativeQA test set compared to previous works.
+Given the fact that this dataset has an extremely long average input length ($\geq$100K) and short average output length ($\leq$10), we attribute this significant performance enhancement to our method’s proficiency in filtering out an immense amount of task-irrelevant information.
+This, in turn, enables the decoding blocks to fuse information more efficiently.